 Wine clubs are now the largest single DTC revenue channel for most premium wineries, representing 39% of industry-wide DTC sales.
 Younger consumers are joining and evaluating membership value faster than previous cohorts, which means your join flow must be immediately clear.
 Offering guest checkout alone can increase conversions by 18%, a meaningful gain from a single configuration change.

-- Mobile-optimized join flow with digital wallet support (Apple Pay, Google Pay)
+• Mobile-optimized wine club signup page with digital wallet support (Apple Pay, Google Pay)

 6. Ecommerce Fundamentals